chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog-exec.md

     spec:
       components:
         env:
-        # memory consumption value in MB
+        # memory consuption value in MB
         # it is limited to 2000MB
         - name: MEMORY_CONSUMPTION
           value: '500' #in MB